Developer Guide

 Test case:

-Expected: The deleted resident is restored byundo
+Expected: The deleted resident is restored byundothen re-deleted byredo. -

 Test case:

-operations are re-deleted in the same order that they were deleted in. -
+Expected: The residents restored by theundooperations are re-deleted in the same order that they were deleted in. -

 Test case: